LabZhengLiu/PCDNF/README.md

 Set the parameters such as file path, batchsize, iteration numbers, etc in **train_NetworkN1.py** and then run it.
 Our training set is from [PointFilter](https://github.com/dongbo-BUAA-VR/Pointfilter) and the normal information is computed by PCA.

+## :link: Citation
+If you find this work helpful please consider citing it :